Barbecue murders: Olive family background

-Marlene Louise Olive was born in Norfolk, Virginia, on January 15, 1959, to an unmarried mother.
-She was adopted as a newborn by a middle-aged childless couple, James "Jim" and Naomi Olive.
-Marlene Olive spent her childhood up to her early teens in Guayaquil, Ecuador, where Jim Olive worked as a marketing executive for Tenneco and Gulf Oil.
+Marlene Louise Olive was born in Norfolk, Virginia on January 15, 1959 to an unwed teenager.
+She was adopted as a newborn by a middle-aged childless couple James "Jim" and Naomi Olive and spent her childhood up to her early teens in Guayaquil, Ecuador, where Jim Olive worked as a marketing executive for Tenneco and Gulf Oil.
 She was very close to her adoptive father but had a troubled relationship with her adoptive mother, who reportedly had alcoholism and a mental illness commonly thought to be schizophrenia.

-When Marlene Olive was 14, her father lost his job and he moved the family back to the United States, settling in Marin County, California, in the Terra Linda community of the city of San Rafael.
-Jim Olive became a self-employed small business consultant and spent less time with his daughter as he tried to make his business succeed.
-Marlene Olive had difficulty adjusting from her relatively sheltered life in Ecuador to the unfamiliar, permissive Northern California teen culture.
-She developed a stomach ulcer requiring prescription pills and soon began to use the pills and other drugs recreationally and socialize with other teenage drug users.
-She also became interested in glam rock, witchcraft, and prostitution, the third interest stemming from repeatedly being called a "whore" by Naomi Olive, her adoptive mother.
+When Marlene was 14, her father lost his job and moved the family back to the United States, settling in Marin County, California in the Terra Linda community of the city of San Rafael.
+Jim Olive became a self-employed small-business consultant and spent less time with his daughter as he tried to make his business succeed.
+Marlene had difficulty adjusting from her relatively sheltered life in Ecuador to the unfamiliar, permissive Northern California teen culture.
+She developed a stomach ulcer that required prescription pills and soon began to use the pills and other drugs recreationally and socialize with other teenage drug users.
+She also became interested in glam rock, witchcraft, and prostitution, the third interest stemming from repeatedly being called a "whore" by her adoptive mother.

-The relationship between Marlene and Naomi Olive worsened after the move to the United States, and their arguments began to erupt into domestic violence.
-Over time, Marlene Olive also developed resentment toward her father for siding with her mother in disputes and suspected him of informing police about her friends' drug activities.
+The relationship between Marlene and Naomi Olive worsened after the move to the United States, and their arguments erupted into domestic violence.
+Over time, Marlene also developed resentment toward her father for siding with her mother in disputes and suspected him of informing police about her friends' drug activities.
 She shoplifted, stole her parents' credit cards, used and overdosed on drugs, ran away from home, and received stolen goods from burglaries committed by a boyfriend.
 She talked to several friends about wanting to kill her parents and asked some of them to help, but the friends either did not take her seriously or decided not to get involved.
 At one point, she attempted to poison her mother herself by mixing large doses of prescription drugs into her mother's food, but the drugs made the food taste bitter, and Naomi refused to eat it.

-Chuck Riley's background
+Charles Riley's background

-Charles "Chuck" Riley was born on May 2, 1955 in Marin County to Oscar and Joanne Riley and lived most of his life there in Santa Venetia, the son of a bakery worker and a nurse's aide.
-Having been obese since childhood, by age 15, he weighed over 300 lb.
-Before he met Marlene Olive, he had never had a girlfriend.
-Riley dropped out of high school in his senior year and worked as a newspaper and pizza deliveryman, bartender, and factory worker.
+Charles "Chuck" Riley was born on May 2, 1955 in Marin County to Oscar and Joanne Riley, a bakery worker and a nurse's aide, and lived most of his life in Santa Venetia.
+Obese since childhood, by age 15 he weighed over 300 lb.
+Before he met Olive, he had never had a girlfriend.
+He dropped out of high school in his senior year and worked as a newspaper and pizza deliveryman, bartender, and factory worker.
 He was a heavy drug user and also dealt drugs, both to earn money and to gain social status and popularity.
 He owned several guns and was a skilled marksman.